thanhphongchupanh/IT-Human-Resource-Management/README.md

 # Welcome to IT-Human-Resoucre-Management

-## 1. Set up file to use this project
+## I. Import set up file to use this project
+- You need to import nbproject to be able to use your project
+- You need to import all libraries
+-